onecrayon/api.ashes.live/README.md

 # Ashes.live API

-This is the backend API for Ashes.live, a fan-developed deckbuilder and community site for the card game Ashes: Rise of the Phoenixborn.
+This is the backend API for Ashes.live, a fan-developed deckbuilder and community site for the card game Ashes Reborn.

 ## Dependencies